rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 ## 2.5 Why `course_progress` Doesn't Travel Through the Standard Pipeline

-A question that comes up regularly: *If most LPR data flows through the Snowflake → S3 → Aurora batch pipeline, why does `course_progress` bypass that pipeline and get fetched real-time?* The answer is rooted in two prior failed attempts and a data provenance constraint.
+Question is: *If most LPR data flows through the Snowflake → S3 → Aurora batch pipeline, why does `course_progress` bypass that path and get fetched from Snowflake at request time?* The answer is rooted in two failed earlier approaches and one core design principle: this field must match the learner-facing LMS value closely enough that provenance matters more than architectural uniformity.

 ### The Standard Pipeline Has a ~1-Day Lag

-The batch pipeline (dbt → S3 → Aurora) is designed for throughput, not freshness.
-Data is a full calendar day behind what learners see in the LMS at any given moment.
-For most LPR fields (grades, enrollment dates, offer info) this is acceptable.
-For course progress it was debated:
+The batch pipeline (dbt → S3 → Aurora) is designed for throughput and operational simplicity, not freshness.
+In practice, it runs about a day behind what learners see in the LMS.
+For most LPR fields — grades, enrollment dates, user attributes, commercial metadata — that lag is acceptable.
+For `course_progress`, however, customers can directly compare the admin-facing value with what the learner sees in-course, so both freshness and source fidelity are more important.

 > *"LPR data lags real time by one day.
 So if we add the progress into the LPR pipeline, it can create confusion — the data in the LPR is a day old, but the learner sees the latest progress in the LMS."* — Ammar (ENT-9207 grooming)
 >